 Organic, Fairtrade coffee from Peru

 Most farms in Peru are sized at just under 3 hectares, meaning more care and attention is given to each Arabica coffee plant, resulting in its excellent quality.
-This more ethical way of growing coffee has seen Peru develop as a speciality producer and they are the largest exporter of organic coffee in the world.
+This more ethical way of growing coffee has seen Peru develop as a speciality producer and great place for responsibly sourced coffee.
+Peru is also the largest exporter of organic coffee in the world.

 Cafédirect’s Machu Picchu coffee can be fully traced back to its origins high in the Peruvian Andes where it’s grown by the Huadquiña co-operative.
 The Huadquiña farms operate between 1,800-2,200m above sea level where they produce 100% Arabica coffee which is Fairtrade certified.

 This type of coffee is arguably the most cared for, cleanest tasting, sustainably produced and environmentally friendliest coffee you can get.

 - Origin: Cusco coffee region, grown by Huadquiña co-operative

 - Strength: 4